The Ultimate How-To Guide for Experiencing GLOW 2021

 FOOD AND BEVERAGE AVAILABLE:

-On most nights, food and beverages will be available at three locations, each with their own unique menus created by Chef Dora.
+On most nights, snack-type food and beverages will be available at three locations.
 Concessions can typically be found at the new Staghorn Fern Collection, the Rose Garden and on the lawn right before you head into the Banyan Falls.
-Please note, our food and beverage areas will be cashless and is subject to change.
+Please note, our food and beverage areas will be cashless and the menu and locations are subject to change.

 Walt Disney Animation Studios’ Encanto Nights November 21, 22 and 23 Walt Disney Animation Studios’ Encanto Nights at GLOW will feature a special pop-up experience to introduce you to Casa Madrigal, where all are magical, except Mirabel.
 Enjoy hands-on activities and a picture-perfect installation inspired by Disney’s upcoming movie, Encanto, while you see the Garden in a whole new light through our all-new nighttime experience.
 Mardi Gras Night December 1, 2021 This year’s GLOW features an all new design that culminates in The Bayou.
 To celebrate this amazing section of the exhibit, we’re hosting a Mardi Gras Night!
 Come dressed up in your favorite Mardi Gras gear and ready to have some fun!
 Ugly Christmas Sweater Night December 8, 2021 GLOW may not be holiday themed, but we can still celebrate the season.
 Wear your ugly Christmas sweaters or other festive attire to show your holiday spirit.
 Santa and Mrs. Claus will be at the Garden on the Upper Meadow and available to take a picture with your group in your festive attire!
 Neon Night December 15, 2021 We’re GLOWing throughout our run, but on Neon Night, we invite you to join in!
 Wear neon colors or light yourself up like a neon sign for this night that celebrates our Electric Desert portion of the exhibit.